-1. Construct, maintain and repair the provincial road network 2.
-Plan, regulate and provide an integrated transportation system 3.
-Manage road traffic
+- Construct, maintain and repair the provincial road network; - Plan, regulate and provide an integrated transportation system; and - Manage road traffic.

-As a means to deliver services to the communities of the Province, in keeping with government's electoral mandate, the government of the Province of KwaZulu-Natal has identified 12 provincial strategic priorities as focus areas.
+As a means to deliver services to the communities of the Province in keeping with government's electoral mandate the government of the Province of KwaZulu-Natal has identified 12 provincial strategic priorities as focus areas.
 These are as follows:

-- i.
-Quality of Basic Education - ii.
-A long and healthy life for all South Africa - iii.
-All people in the Province feel safe - iv.
-Decent employment through inclusive economic growth - v.
-Skilled and capable workforce to support an inclusive growth path - vi.
-An efficient, competitive and responsive economic infrastructure network - vii.
-Vibrant, equitable, sustainable and rural communities contributing towards food security - viii.
-Sustainable human settlement and improved quality of household life - ix.
-Responsive, accountable, effective and efficient Local Government System - x.
-Project and enhance our environmental assets and natural resources - xi.
-Create a better South Africa, a better Africa and a better world - xii.
-An efficient, effective and development oriented public service and an empowered, fair and inclusive citizenship
+NO. PROVINCIAL STRATEGIC PRIORITY/OUTCOME 1.
+Improved quality of basic education 2.
+A long and healthy life for all South Africans 3.
+All people in South Africa are safe and feel safe 4.
+Decent employment through inclusive economic growth 5.
+Skilled and capable workforce to support an inclusive growth path 6.
+Efficient, competitive and responsive infrastructure network 7.
+Vibrant, equitable, sustainable rural development communities contributing to food security to all 8.
+Sustainable human settlements and improved quality of household life 9.
+Responsive, accountable, effective and efficient local government system 10.
+Protect and enhance our environmental assets and natural resources 11.
+Create a better South Africa, and a better World 12.
+An efficient, effective and development oriented Public Service and an empowered, fair and inclusive citizenship

-The department has thus identified some priorities as areas we can focus on within our core functions.
+The department has thus identified priorities 3, 4, 6 and 7 as areas we can focus on within our core functions.
 Hence our policies will give priority to the following:

-- 4.5.1 Rural Development The department will continue with programmes like Operation kuShunquthuli and related activities in support of rural development through the provision of access in rural areas of road infrastructure development such as; the building of access roads, pedestrian and vehicle bridges; and the facilitation of public transport services. - 4.5.2 Road Safety The department will focus on safety matters involving all road users with particular attention to pedestrian safety, young road users, community involvement and public transport safety. - 4.5.3 Job Creation and Decent Work The department's remains committed to poverty alleviation and job creation in the Province through the labour programmes like Zibambele, Siyazenzela and EPWP.
+- 4.5.1 Road Safety The department will focus on safety matters involving all transport users with particular attention to pedestrian safety, young road users, community involvement and public transport safety. - 4.5.2 Rural Development The department will continue with programmes like Operation kuShunquthuli and related activities in support of rural development through the provision of access in rural areas of road infrastructure development such as; the building of access roads, pedestrian and vehicle bridges; and the facilitation of public transport services. - 4.5.3 Job Creation and Decent Work The department remains committed to poverty alleviation and job creation in the Province through the labour programmes like Zibambele and EPWP.